 The Trendsetter: Pemaquid Point Lighthouse

-If you’ve ever taken a gander at the New Hampshire state quarter, you’ve seen Pemaquid Lighthouse before.
+If you’ve ever taken a gander at the Maine state quarter, you’ve seen Pemaquid Lighthouse before.
 It’s the first and only lighthouse to ever be featured on U.S. currency, but that’s not the only reason why it’s so popular among visitors.
 The lighthouse in Bristol has a Fisherman’s Museum on site, along with an art gallery nearby.
 If you’re lucky, you can even rent out the apartment on the second floor.

 The Hermit: Wood Island Lighthouse